dell/csm-docs/content/docs/csidriver/features/powerflex.md

 >   * If specified in both, secret and storage class, then precedence is given to storage class value.
 >   * If nasName not given in secret, irrespective of it specified in SC, then it's an error state and will be captured in driver logs.
 >   * If the PowerFlex storage system v4.0.x is configured with only block capabilities, then the user is required to give the default value for nasName as "none".
-> * `nfsAcls`
->   * nfsAcls is an optional parameter, with a default value 0777.
->   * nfsAcls can be specified in secret or storage class or values.
->   * If nfsAcls is specified in more than one places, then the order of precedence will be:
->     1. storage class
->     2. secret
->     3. values
->     4. specified nowhere, then set to default value: 0777

 The user has to update the `secret.yaml`, `values.yaml` and `storageclass-nfs.yaml` with the above keys as like below: